metalcycling/openstructure/modules/io/doc/profile.rst

     Only relevant when reading PDB format.
 When set to true, reads CONECT statements and applies them in the pdb reader.
 This can result in hydrogen bonds salt bridges etc. to be connected.
 Check the PDB format definition for more info.
-Disables connectity generation in case of HETATM in processor except for water.
+This may cause issues in subsequent processing with the processor as we suddenly have two places where connectivity is built.
+For the use case of valid CONECT statements for all hetatms, you may want to disable processing of bonds between them in :attr:`ost.conop.Processor.connect_hetatm`

   .. attribute:: processor